 In the photos above, you can see how both films work when there is flash involved.
 I find that the grain is more visible and prevalent when I shoot with flash and especially when I shoot with flash indoors.
 Playing with flash and various ISO’s will help you find the perfect grain content that you are looking for.

-Lastly, looking at the skin tone and complexion while using Kodak Portra films, we are able to see emotion, expression, and excellence.
+Lastly, looking at the detail and clarity while using Kodak Portra films, we are able to see emotion, expression, and excellence.
 I find that I am able to capture all that I am looking for when I use Kodak Portra for shooting Portraits/Fashion.